About Tailoring at The Dressing Lab. Lead Time & Pricing Overview. Click here for more details.

 Dress Line "Jacket"

-The difference between our Sports Line "jackets" and the Dress Line lies in the construction.
-Compared to our Sports Line jackets, which are unconstructed with minimal use of canvas and lining, the Dress Line with Full Canvas construction is more structured and has a refined appearance.
-For those who primarily wear jackets in business settings and prefer a sharp impression, we highly recommend the jackets from our Dress Line.
+The main difference between our Sports Line jackets and Dress Line jackets lies in the construction.
+Our Sports Line jackets are more relaxed, with minimal canvas and lining, while the Dress Line uses Full Canvas construction to create a more structured and refined appearance.
+If you mainly wear jackets in business settings, or if you prefer a sharper and more elegant impression, I highly recommend our Dress Line jackets.

 "Natural Shoulder" and "Rolled Lapel"